paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-073-export-enhancement.md

   (M) at the discretion of the President, such other departments or agencies as may be necessary.

+(2) **Representatives from State trade promotion agencies** — The TPCC shall also include 1 or more members appointed by the President who are representatives of State trade promotion agencies.

-(2) **Chairperson** — The Secretary of Commerce shall serve as the chairperson of the TPCC.
+(3) **Chairperson** — The Secretary of Commerce shall serve as the chairperson of the TPCC.

-**(e) Member qualifications** Members of the TPCC shall be appointed by the heads of their respective departments or agencies.
+**(e) Member qualifications** Members of the TPCC (other than members described in subsection (d)(2)) shall be appointed by the heads of their respective departments or agencies.
 Such members, as well as alternates designated by any members unable to attend a meeting of the TPCC, shall be individuals who exercise significant decisionmaking authority in their respective departments or agencies.

 **(f) Report to Congress** The chairperson of the TPCC shall prepare and submit to the Committee on Banking, Housing, and Urban Affairs of the Senate, and the Committee on International Relations of the House of Representatives, not later than March 30 of each year, a report describing—

-(1) the strategic plan developed by the TPCC pursuant to subsection (c) of this section, the implementation of such plan, and any revisions thereto; and
+(1) the strategic plan developed by the TPCC pursuant to subsection (c), the implementation of such plan (including implementation of the survey and analysis described in paragraph (7) of that subsection), and any revisions thereto; and

 (2) the implementation of sections 5823 and 5824 of title 22 11 See References in Text note below. concerning funding for export promotion activities and the interagency working groups on energy of the TPCC.